Read all about Sherwin Williams Iron Ore, plus see over 20 real homes that use it!

 Iron Ore vs Tricorn Black

 Sherwin Williams Tricorn Black is dark enough to be considered a true black.
 It has an LRV of 3, so it’s just a few degrees of separation from pure black.
-It’s very saturated and free of undertones and is a popular pick for doors and accent walls.

 Because it’s deeper, richer, and darker than Iron Ore (LRV 6), it may be a great choice for your next project if you’re looking for more punch than softness.

-More Paint Colors To Consider:
+More Paint Colors To Consider

 If you still aren’t sold on this color, or just want a few more options – here are several other colors to look at that we’ve covered in our expansive paint exploration series: